biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 Using again the previous 3 `.txt` files ("aa.txt", "bb.txt", "cc.txt"), reshape the channels to emit:

   - A single channel with a **single emission** with all the files
-  - A channel with each possible file combination ( A vs A, A vs B, A vs C etc..)
+  - A channel with each possible file combination ( A vs A, A vs B, A vs C, etc..)
   - A tuple with a custom id, i.e. something like ["custom id", ["aa.txt", "bb.txt", "cc.txt"]]

-See here the list of `Operators <https://www.nextflow.io/docs/latest/operator.html#>`__ available at the official documentation.
+See here the list of `Operators <https://www.nextflow.io/docs/latest/operator.html#>`__ available in the official documentation.

 .. raw:: html